calebljl/CODE_EXP_project1/git_commands.md

 commit -> remote

 - if branch not specified, will git push to the current branch
-- first branch is called main
+- DONT NEED TO PUSH EVERYTIME you commit
+- CAN ALSO CREATE TEMP BRANCHES that only exist in local repo, and then delete after a couple of hours once merged into another parent branch

 `git fetch origin`
+update local repo aka commit area

+`git pull`
+update local repo (`git fetch`) & merges into working directory (`git merge`)

+`git branch -u origin/testing`
-to fetch from remote repo
+to link a local branch to remote branch